-- First of all, the amazing Thresher Shark has a distinctly unique physical appearance that makes it easily recognizable.
+- The amazing Thresher Shark has a distinctly unique physical appearance that makes it easily recognizable.
 This holds true because their caudal fin grows to lengths proportionately far greater than other species of shark.
-In fact, it often attains virtually the same length as the body itself!
+In fact, it often attains virtually the same length as the body itself.

 - Marine biologists suspect the possibility of the existence of a fourth species of Thresher Shark.
 Yet they remain uncertain, due to a lack of sufficient evidence.
 So far only one specimen has been discovered, thus scientists cannot officially confirm the existence of a fourth species.

 - As members of the Lamniforme order, its body temperature remains higher than the water around it.
 This separates the creature from the great majority of other sharks.
 Finally, the three species in this genus include the Pelagic Thresher, the Bigeye Thresher, and the Common Thresher.

 Thresher Shark Physical Description